rdkcmf/rdk-aamp/README.txt

 	0x00004000 (16384)  - Enable Harvest auxiliary audio playlist - set 15th bit
 	0x00008000 (32768)  - Enable Harvest Iframe playlist - set 16th bit
 	0x00010000 (65536)  - Enable Harvest IFRAME init fragment - set 17th bit
-	example :- if you want harvest only manifest and vide0 fragments , set value like 0x00000001 + 0x00000010 = 0x00000011 = 17
+	example :- if you want harvest only manifest and video fragments , set value like 0x00000001 + 0x00000010 = 0x00000011 = 17
 	harvest-config=17
 =================================================================================================================
 3. Channel Override Settings

-Overriding channels in aamp.cfg aamp.cfg allows to map channnels to custom urls as follows
+Overriding channels in aamp.cfg aamp.cfg allows to map channels to custom urls as follows

 *<Token> <Custom url>
 This will make aamp tune to the <Custom url> when ever aamp gets tune request to any url with <Token> in it.